Code-Together-App/Code-Together-Backend/README.md

 # Code-Together-Backend

-> Backend API for CodeTogether application, which is a ticketking website
+> REST API for a work collabaration ticket system.

 ## Usage